How to Maintain Positivity and Deal With Negativity: Tips and Ideas

 Some negative situations take time to resolve.
 Activities that calm us and help us to temporarily escape from the turmoil of negativity are very important for our emotional health.

-My most effective support mechanisms to calm my mind involve exercising, visiting nature and interacting with my dog.
+My most effective support mechanisms to calm my mind involve exercising, visiting nature, and interacting with my dog.
 You may find that different activities give your mind a break from thinking about negative situations.

 A brisk walk always improves my mood.
 Looking at the scenery and people as I travel and taking photographs stops me from thinking about my problems.
 I love to observe plants and animals on my walks and enter their world for a while.

 My pets provide wonderful support when I most need it.
-Stroking, brushing and playing with my dog is very comforting.
+Stroking, brushing, and playing with my dog is very comforting.
 He is always loving and non-judgemental.
 My cats and birds are great company, too.

-Looking at the sky, especially on a clear night, can be comforting for me as well.
+Looking at the sky, especially on a clear night, can be comforting for me.
 It makes me think about the vast and awesome universe that is our home.
 It also makes me wonder about the true nature of reality and our role in this reality.
 Looking at the visible universe and thinking about what lies beyond often makes me think about what is really important in life and helps me to put my problem into perspective.

 Reading and music can also take my mind away from stressful situations.
 Socializing with others or helping them in some way can have the same effect.
 Friends and relatives help me solve my problems and also forget about them.

 Some people may find their religious or spiritual beliefs to be very supportive.
 These beliefs can be an anchor in troublesome times.
-Mindful walking (walking while using meditation techniques), some styles of yoga or simply sitting and entering a meditative state may be useful, too.
+Mindful walking (walking while using meditation techniques), some styles of yoga, or simply sitting and entering a meditative state may be useful, too.
 They may help a person discover a centre of calmness deep within their mind that cannot be touched by external chaos.

 It may seem like the best way to deal with negativity is to never experience it, but for most of us this is unrealistic.
 It may not be possible to avoid a negative person if they are a colleague at work or a close family member, for example.
 In an extremely destructive relationship it might be necessary to leave a job or no longer see a relative or friend, but this is a last resort.
-In addition, we are constantly being bombarded with news, events and observations that may provoke negative feelings.
+In addition, we are constantly being bombarded with news, events, and observations that may provoke negative feelings.
 It's often hard to prevent these feelings from entering our minds, although it does get easier with practice.
 What is important is not that we escape negativity but that we know how to deal with potentially negative situations when they arise.

 © 2012 Linda Crampton